 Yet it’s that grit, those lessons and work ethic she gained from her family and her sport that made her resilient.

 For now, Jasmine Minor’s goal is to add to her resume as many Emmy wins as possible by sharing essential news stories from those around her, and doing good by them too.

-Jr. Competition News: JuneJune 15, 2022Welcome to the June edition of Net News!
+Jr. Comp News April 2023April 20, 2023Welcome to the April edition of Net News!
 Stay up-to-date with the latest information to help juniors succeed on and off the court.
 Read More

 W. Michigan: April NewsApril 13, 2023Keep up with all of the great things happening in Western Michigan on the courts!
 Read More